Dash! Yonkuro

-Mini 4WD Team "Hirusu Kids" representative director.
-Yonkuro says 4WD, Agogorira.

 Media

 Manga

 The manga was written and illustrated by Zaurus Tokuda, serialized in the monthly CoroCoro Comic from December 1987 until March 1992, compiling it into 14 Tankobon volumes.
 Several spinoff stories revolving the series were released before its successor series was serialized.
 This, alongside Bakusō Kyōdai Let's & Go!! contributed on the popularity of Tamiya's Mini 4WD franchise in Japan and overseas.
 Despite the author's death, a sequel manga series, titled Hyper Dash!
 Yonkuro (ハイパーダッシュ! 四駆郎, Haipā Dasshu!
 Yonkurō) was created by Hiroyuki Takei (under Tokuda's family approval) and began serialization in CoroCoro Aniki magazine on March 14, 2015 and ending in March 15, 2021.
 4 Tankobon Volumes were released in Japan.

 Anime

 An anime adaptation of the original manga was produced by Staff 21, Aubekku & Tokyu Agency and aired on TV Tokyo from October 3, 1989, to March 27, 1990, replacing Mister Ajikko in its original timeslot.
 The series was directed by Hitoshi Nanba and written by Takashi Yamada (Ojamajo Doremi, Jewelpet, HeartCatch PreCure).
 The opening song is titled "Be Top" by Taku Kitahara while the ending theme is titled "An Endless Challenge" (果てしなき挑戦(チャレンジ), Hateshinaki Charenji) by Taku Kitahara.